forrestdavis/NLPScholar/README.md

 It is often helpful to run training code with a subset of your data (e.g., for debugging).
-You can specify what percent of your data to use with `samplePercent'.
+You can specify what percent of your data to use with `samplePercent`.
 This can either be a whole number between 0 and 100 (which is converted to a percent; for example, 10 translates to 0.10), or a float (e.g., 0.001).
 The default is None, which results in no sampling (i.e., all data is used).